jjtolton/Now_Thats_A_Portfolio/python_code/functional_tools/README.md

 ````

 Unfortunately, I have seen code like this in *production* in **Fortune 100** companies!
 Code like this leads to fragile
- with a greater-than-linear cost of change as time goes on.
+ systems with a greater-than-linear cost of change as time goes on.

 With `precompyled`, you only need one `mock` again for the rest of your life: